The Science for Public Good Fund

 Eligible applications will include two parts:

-- An application form submitted through the UCS online submission site.
+- An application form submitted through the UCS online submission page.

-Recipients will be notified by March 16, 2018.
-We expect to award five proposals for 2018.
+Notification of Awards: Recipients will be notified by mid-July 2019.
+We expect to award five grants.

 The UCS Science Network wants to spotlight and support the valuable science advocacy work you are undertaking.
 Let us help you put your science into action!